 Food is the most intimate part of our lives.
 It connects us with our spirits, bodies, communities and our ecology.

-From a very young age, I was fascinated by the way we produce and prepare our food.
+From a very young age, I was fascinated by the way we produce and prepare our food and herbs.
 How we grow, harvest, cook and share.
 And of course, how it makes us feel.
-Over the years, my curiosity led me to study photography, nutrition, public health, herbalism and reiki – developing a holistic approach to my practice.
-I enjoy being a polymath, and mainly practice as a nutritionist, reiki practitioner and artist.
+Over the years, my curiosity led me to study and practice in a range of disciplines, developing a holistic approach to my practice.

 In 2017, I launched my organic herbal tea business Beit e’Shai (House of Tea in Arabic, pronounced bayt eh shy).
 All teas and tisanes are handmade using 100% natural blends from certified organic ingredients and blends are informed by traditional Arabic medicine and Palestinian herbalism.